 Average of 2014-2016 model year production

 2018 model year production

 The program includes mechanisms to make compliance easier, such as tradable credits and different credit levels depending on the vehicle technology and capability.
 A single ZEV credit is not equivalent to one vehicle, as described in the table below.
 For example, a manufacturer that sells 100,000 cars in California had a combined ZEV and TZEV obligation in the state of 3 percent in 2012, equivalent to 3,000 credits.
 According to the 2012 minimum ZEV requirement of 0.79 percent, it had to generate at least 790 credits from ZEVs, and it could have generated the remaining 2.21 percent (2,210 credits) from a mix of other vehicle technologies, including ZEVs, TZEVs, Type 0 ZEVs, and NEVs.
+An automaker also has the flexibility to apply credits generated in California toward compliance with both California’s program and ZEV programs in other states, and vice versa, if it sells a minimum percentage of ZEVs in each participating state.
 Full details of the program, including how ZEV credit requirements and allocations are calculated, are available at California’s ZEV Program website.

 Table 2: ZEV Program Vehicles

 This table is a high-level summary of the different vehicle classifications.
 More information about what constitutes a particular vehicle type and its credit level is available on California’s ZEV Program website.